+Our accident lawyers at Becker Law Office often see a rise in inquiries from accident victims after the holidays.
 We hope we can be of assistance by telling you about the following common holiday accidents and how you can avoid them.

-Thousands of people ‘ most often men ‘ are injured each holiday season by falling off ladders and chairs as they put up decorations.
+Thousands of people (most often men) are injured each holiday season by falling off ladders and chairs as they put up decorations.
 A study by the Centers for Disease Control and Prevention (CDC) estimated that more than 5,800 men and women are injured in fall-related injuries attributed to holiday decorating or related activities.

 Holiday decorators fall from:

-People also may sustain fall injuries by tripping over or slipping on holiday-related objects, such as tree skirts, ornaments or an extension cord.
+People also may sustain fall injuries by tripping over or slipping on holiday-related objects, such as tree skirts, ornaments, or extension cords.
 By far, most holiday decorating falls involve using ladders or using something to substitute for a ladder.

 These accidents can be avoided by using ladders properly:

 In a December 2017 alert, the Consumer Product Safety Commission (CPSC) focused on fires caused by Christmas trees and candles.
-It said that about 100 Christmas tree fires and 1,200 fires caused by lighted candles cause injury, death and tens of millions of dollars in property damage each holiday season.
+It said that about 100 Christmas tree fires and 1,200 fires caused by lighted candles cause injury, death, and tens of millions of dollars in property damage each holiday season.

-When decorating with a recently cut Christmas tree, make sure it is green and its needles do not fall out easily, which means it is fresh.
+When decorating a recently cut Christmas tree, make sure it is green and its needles do not fall out easily, which means it is fresh.
 The bottom of a fresh tree is sticky with resin.
-Set a tree up away from heat sources, such as HVAC vents, radiators or fireplaces, and away from foot traffic.
+Set a tree up away from heat sources, such as HVAC vents, radiators, or fireplaces, and away from foot traffic.
 Check its water level every day.

-If you burn candles, make sure candles are on stable, heat-resistant surfaces‘ where children and pets cannot reach them or knock them over accidentally.
-Keep lit candles away from trees, decorations, curtains, furniture and other items that can catch fire.
+Check tree lights for broken or cracked sockets, frayed or bare wires, or loose connections.
+Throw out damaged strings of lights.
+Be sure to use indoor lights on a tree indoors.
+Check extension cords and do not use cords with cuts or signs of fraying.
+If you burn candles, make sure candles are on stable, heat-resistant surfaces where children and pets cannot reach them or knock them over accidentally.
+Keep lit candles away from trees, decorations, curtains, furniture, and other items that can catch fire.
 Never leave a candle burning.
 Put all candles out before leaving the room.

 Snow and ice are natural hazards.
 If you are a property owner, you may have a legal obligation to deal with snow and ice on sidewalks, steps, or driveways on or adjacent to your premises.